PYgdMIE/AI-VOICE/lcnn/LCNN_EXPERIMENT_DETAILS.md

 That means the current model should be described as a strong baseline with sensible hand-tuned settings, rather than a fully hyperparameter-optimized final system.

-## 4. Recommended Short Description

-If you need a concise methods-style summary, this wording matches the current implementation:

-> The LCNN baseline was trained on the ASVspoof 2019 LA train partition, validated on the official dev partition, and evaluated on the ASVspoof 2021 LA eval set.
-Model selection was based on validation accuracy.
-Performance was summarized using accuracy, confusion statistics, false positive / false negative rates, and equal error rate (EER).
-Hyperparameters were selected pragmatically from stable baseline values rather than through an exhaustive search.